babylonhealth/ios-playbook/Cookbook/Technical-Documents/meetings-purpose.md

 ## PR Parties

-The PR Parties are meetings where a group of engineers will get together to review a bunch of PRs pre-defined.
+The PR Parties are meetings where a group of engineers will get together to review a bunch of PRs they're assigned to.
 Usually the authors of these PRs will be in the group and they will go through their PRs and explain them.
-This will allow the authors to explain the solution in the PR, to open the discussion about it and to agree in an approach if required.
-In the ideal world, we would have all the PRs approved in the end of the meeting, but this is not the main purpose of the meeting.
+This will allow the authors to explain the solution, to open the discussion about it and to agree on an approach if required.
+In an ideal world, we would have all the PRs approved by the end of the meeting, but this is not the main goal.
 The purpose is to facilitate the discussion about the PR implementation.

 A PR Party Line-Up will be announced every Monday, Wednesday and Thursday.